GenaGrig/hangman-game-python/README.md

     * Incorrect letter shows in red colored message
     * Lose a life message is shown in red color
     * How many lives left shows in yellow color (default lives amount is 6)
-    * Gallows is drawn and a hangmans head is drawn as a first part of a body
+    * Gallows is drawn and a hangman's head is drawn as a first part of a body
-    * Incorrect guesses list shows upp with incorrect letters in it
+    * Incorrect guesses list shows up with incorrect letters in it
     * Spaces are added between lines to make readability easier

 ![Incorrect guess of the letter](/pic/incorrect_guess.PNG)